m-labs/artiq/doc/manual/management_system.rst

 Multiple pipelines
 ^^^^^^^^^^^^^^^^^^

 Experiments must be placed into a pipeline at submission time, set by the "Pipeline" field.
-Multiple pipelines can operate in parallel within the same master.
-Pipelines are identified by their names, and are automtically created (when an experiment is scheduled with a pipeline name that does not yet exist) and destroyed (when they run empty).
+The master supports multiple simultaneous pipelines, which will operate in parallel.
+Pipelines are identified by their names, and are automatically created (when an experiment is scheduled with a pipeline name that does not yet exist) and destroyed (when they run empty).
 By default, all experiments are submitted into the same pipeline, ``main``.

 When using multiple pipelines it is the responsibility of the user to ensure that experiments scheduled in parallel will never conflict with those of another pipeline over resources (e.g. attempt to use the same devices simultaneously).